openenclave/openenclave/new_platforms/vscode-extension/marketplace-homepage.md

 ## Known Issues

 * Building SGX enclaves is not currently supported.
 * On Linux, if you see errors in an Edge container build that involve `standard_init_linux.go:207`, you are likely cross-building a container.
-Adding these packages solved the cross-build issue on Ubuntu 19.04:
+Adding these packages solves the cross-build issue on Ubuntu 19.04:

+    ```bash
     sudo apt-get install -y qemu qemu-user-static qemu-user binfmt-support
+    ```

-* We've had reports that downloading the SDK from git can be slow from within the extension, to work around any issue here, you can run these commands
+* We've had reports that downloading the SDK from git can be slow from within the extension, to work around any issue, you can run these commands
     * Linux:

+        ```bash
         rm -rf /home/$USER/.config/Code/User/globalStorage/ms-iot.msiot-vscode-openenclave/1.0.3/3rdparty/openenclave
         git clone --recursive --branch feature.new_platforms https://github.com/Microsoft/openenclave /home/$USER/.config/Code/User/globalStorage/ms-iot.msiot-vscode-openenclave/1.0.3/3rdparty/openenclave
+        ```

     * Windows (from CMD prompt):

+        ```bat
         rmdir /S /Q  %APPDATA%\Code\User\globalStorage\ms-iot.msiot-vscode-openenclave\1.0.3\3rdparty\openenclave
         git clone --recursive --branch feature.new_platforms https://github.com/Microsoft/openenclave %APPDATA%\Code\User\globalStorage\ms-iot.msiot-vscode-openenclave\1.0.3\3rdparty\openenclave
+        ```